 - What influence does language have on political conflicts and peace negotiations?

 There are three major branches of linguistics.
-General Linguistics is the study of the phenomena, historical changes, and functions of language without restriction to a particular language or to a particular aspect of language.
-Applied Linguistics identifies, investigates, and offers solutions to language-related, real-life problems.
-Theoretical Linguistics involves the search for an explanation of properties all, or many, languages have in common and developing hypotheses about our knowledge of language.
+General linguistics is the study of the phenomena, historical changes, and functions of language without restriction to a particular language or to a particular aspect of language.
+Applied linguistics identifies, investigates, and offers solutions to language-related real-life problems.
+Theoretical linguistics involves the search for an explanation of properties that all, or many, languages have in common and developing hypotheses about our knowledge of language.

 The Benefits of Studying Linguistics

-The study of Linguistics helps you to better understand the world around you.
+The study of linguistics helps you to better understand the world around you.
 Why?
 Because as human beings, we perceive, organize, and understand our world through language.
 We express ourselves and connect to others through language.
-When we see something interesting or shocking, when we try to remember a fact or event, express anger or love, we do this through language.
+When we see something interesting or shocking, when we try to remember a fact or event, and when we express anger or love.
+We use language to shape and share our experiences.
 When we read, sing write, converse, or daydream, language is at the heart of our experience.
 When you study Linguistics, you not only investigate sounds, words, and structures, but you gain entry into the heart of humanities.